 A common cause of heroin addiction is trauma, anxiety, or other symptoms of mental health disorders.
 For instance, if a person is suffering from depression or anxiety, they may turn to heroin to self-medicate.
 However, heroin addiction may make the symptoms of a mental disorder even worse, causing the individual to slide further into depression or anxiety.

-Dual diagnosis treatment at a women’s outpatient drug rehab in New Jersey offers comprehensive care that addresses both addiction and mental disorders.
+Dual diagnosis treatment at a women’s outpatient drug rehab offers comprehensive care that addresses both addiction and mental disorders.
 Mental health issues often associated with heroin addiction include:

 When left untreated, a mental health disorder can trigger a relapse.
 So, it is important to get an assessment and treatment for both conditions.
 This ensures that you get a full and sustainable recovery.